jlibovicky/jlibovicky.github.io/_posts/2019-05-11-MT-Weekly-Constant-Time-MT.md

 models usually reach 200–300% speedup at the cost of a significant drop in translation quality.
-This new paper called [_Constant-Time Machine Translation with Conditional Masked Language Models_](https://arxiv.org/pdf/1904.09324.pdf) manages to keep the same speedup, however, narrows the quality gap from the autoregressive model to 5–10%.
+This new paper called [_Constant-Time Machine Translation with Conditional Masked Language Models_](https://arxiv.org/pdf/1904.09324.pdf) manages to keep the same speedup, however, it narrows the quality gap from the autoregressive model to 5–10%.

 The model borrows the idea of masked language modeling from [_BERT_, a general